The AGE Thrive Social & Wellness Center – Austin is located in Central Austin at the Historic AGE building (map and directions).

 - Do not talk about attending the Thrive Social & Wellness Center until the first day.
 Planning ahead may make your loved one more anxious.

 - Do not ask your loved one if they want to attend or not.
-Tell them that you are bringing them to the adult day center to try it out.
+Tell them that you are bringing them to the Thrive Social & Wellness Center to try it out.
 Be as matter of fact as possible.

 - Avoid cajoling or arguing with your loved one, as this will increase both the stress level for you and your loved one.

 - Remember, the AGE of Central Texas Thrive Social & Wellness Center staff is here to support you and your loved one through this transition.
 We are a team of experienced professionals with decades of experience serving seniors and their families.
-We are eager to help out!
+We are eager to help out, so never be afraid or embarrassed to ask us anything that might make your caregiving journey easier!